 - ½ cup old fashioned rolled oats, not quick oats

-- ⅔ cup finely grated carrots, NOT packed, see note
+- scant ⅔ cup finely grated carrots, not packed, see note

 Cream cheese frosting: